REV·WIRE

 The Fractional CFO

 You bill by the hour.
 The data has to be ready when you arrive.
 You serve four to ten trade-shop clients at once, walking into each monthly meeting with a stack of accounting exports and agency reports.
 Revalytics gives you live access across every client, so the meeting starts with decisions, not data assembly.
+The pre-meeting prep collapses from hours to minutes.

 • Live read-only access per client account